nyurik/promistreamus/README.md

 Convert Stream into an Iterator yielding promises of values

 Sometimes, you want to treat streams in a sync "pull" fashion, but the stream values might not be ready yet.
 Promistreamus solves this by giving you an iterator function.
-Each call returns a thenable promise of a value.

-Once the value is available, promise is resolved.
-If stream ends, promise is resolved with the `undefined` value.
+Calling it returns a thenable promise of a value.
+When the stream ends, all pending promises are resolved with the `undefined` value.
 On error, all pending promises are rejected with that error.

 ## Using Promistreamus